 Why QUALITY MATTERS?

-· Exhibit greater improvement in early language, literacy, and math development.2,3
+• Exhibit more significant improvement in early language, literacy, and math development.

-Our efforts are accomplished through a collaborative effort between co-lead agencies, FIRST 5 Santa Clara County and Santa Clara County Office of Education, and is funded by First 5 California, California Department of Education, California Department of Social Services, local city and county governments, and foundations.
+Our efforts are accomplished through a collaborative effort between FIRST 5 Santa Clara County and the Santa Clara County Office of Education and are funded by First 5 California, the California Department of Education, the California Department of Social Services, local city and county governments, and foundations.

 Children who experience quality early education demonstrate greater cognitive, linguistic, and socio-emotional growth, leading to better attentiveness, persistence, impulse control, and sociability.